kammitama5/kammitama5.github.io/_posts/2019-01-31-Thursday-January-31st.md

    one was focused on women in research, particularly with an interest in Derived Algebraic Geometry and Bi Rational Moduli Spaces.
 We were fortunate enough to be able to speak with several researchers both in academia and in industry.
-One mentor who stuck out for me that I was able to speak with is [Kristin Lauter](https://en.wikipedia.org/wiki/Kristin_Lauter).
+One moment (on the first day) that stuck out for me was that I was able to speak with [Kristin Lauter](https://en.wikipedia.org/wiki/Kristin_Lauter).
 She is a mathematician/ computer scientist who works for Microsoft Reseach in Redmond on Cryptography.

 ## There was a poster session